Years of searching for meaning revealed in a minute

 over withered fields

-She also has a book by Buson, another one of the renowned haiku writers where he, in his death bed states:
+She also carries a book by Buson, another renowned haiku poet, who, on his deathbed, says:

-Goldberg adds that her enthusiasm for this haiku is because she “has been intensely studying it after reading Buson's comment”.
-And yet she “doesn't quite get its greatness”.
+Goldberg explains that her enthusiasm for this haiku stems from “intensely studying it after reading Buson’s comment.”
+Yet, she admits she still “doesn’t quite grasp its greatness.”

 Immediately, a lively discussion flies back and forth across the altar room among Harada, Taiseki, and Mitsue.